coryjquirk/BankingScenarios/README.md

 # BankingScenarios
 Fulfilling business requirements for a banking application.
+For full requirements, see `Banking_scenarios.docx`
 ## Explanation
 Java class for bank account with subclasses checking account, savings account, privileges account, and credit card will provide methods for a user to interact with their bank account.